tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Salesforce.md

 #### Important Considerations

+Before going live, review the following points to ensure proper configuration and avoid issues with webhook communication and order processing.

 - If this configuration is not applied correctly, webhook requests from PayU will reach the controller but will not have permission to update the orders.
 This can result in critical errors when updating order statuses and processing payments.
 - After completing the setup, make a test payment to confirm that webhook notifications are being received properly.
 This step is essential to ensure that the integration is working as expected.
 - If your setup includes multiple storefronts across different countries, be sure to validate this configuration for each site individually, using the corresponding URL for each.

-### Service Configuration
+### Verifying the Service Configuration

 To verify that the PayU HTTP service (`https.payment.payu`) is properly configured in Business Manager, navigate to **Administration > Operations > Services**.

 <img src="/assets/Salesforce/salesforce15.png" alt="PrintScreen" style="width: 600px; height: auto;">

-### Available Jobs
+### Configuring the Jobs

 PayU provides several jobs to automate key tasks related to payment processing.
 The `jobs.xml` file included in the cartridge defines the available jobs.

-To manage the jobs, go to **Business Manager > Administration > Operations > Jobs**.

 Below is a summary of the available jobs.
-For detailed information on each one, refer to the Salesforce technical guide.

 | Job Name                 | Description |
 |--------------------------|-------------|